A Small Business Guide to Sustainable Packaging: 5 Items You Can Swap Out With Ease

 A solution to this is choosing custom card inserts that are made from 100% recycled materials, or a recycled and FSC-certified mix.
 They are compostable and without a coating, they return to the earth with ease.

-By making a few small changes and switching out packaging options for greener alternatives, you can show your customers that your brand is part of the solution, not part of the problem.
+By making a few small changes and switching to greener packaging alternatives, you can show your customers that your brand is part of the solution, not part of the problem.

 Elly Strang is digital editor at noissue.
 Want to find sustainable, customizable options for your ecommerce business? noissue lets you design your own branded eco-friendly tissue paper, stickers, tape and more.
 Simply upload your design, logo, or illustration, and we’ll do the rest.
 Learn more about our packaging options here.